slowdh/nand2tetris/README.md

   - It is basically bunch of registers.
   - When instruction and data is stored at the same RAM (Unlike Harvard architecture), it should follow fetch-execution cycle.
   - If using memory mapped I/O, some part of RAM is used for I/O devices. (like screen, mouse, keyboard)

+## 06_Assembler
+#### From low level language to machine language.

+- What are important things to know when building assembler?

+  1. File I/O.
+     1. Read line by line and translate.
+  2. Deal with symbols
+     1. Label for flow control, Variables for convenience.
+  3. Parse input
+     1. Ignore white spaces, comments.
+     2. Break into meaningful chunk.
+  4. Translate
+     1. Code mapping (follow rules).